 Most of the piece is identical with an earlier article by Patrick Matthew (28 July 1831.
 On Pruning.
 Quarterly Journal of Agriculture 3(no. 14): 300-308).* This article by Patrick Matthew contains a section called Directions for Training Plank Timber.
 It starts at page 303, ends at page 307, and Matthew introduces it by saying: "I find I cannot better illustrate the uses of the lower branches, and my views of pruning in general, than by quoting a few passages from my work on "Naval Timber and Arboriculture," published a few months previously to Mr. Gavin Cree's article." (see p.
 303 within the article On Pruning).
 The original sections in Matthew's book On Naval Timber and Arboriculture can be found at pp. 8-14 and 300-302.
+(The table at the end of this post gives a sentence by sentence comparison of the articles in the Quarterly Journal of Agriculture and the Chambers's Edinburgh Journal.)

 * [Hat-tip to Julian Derry for pointing out the identity between the Quart.
 J. Agric. and Chambers's Edinburgh J. Unfortunately, he has never found the time to put this interesting evidence online.]